Five Ways to Wellbeing - managing when asked to isolate

 Looking after your own health, wellbeing and safety

-Residents are coming together in our communities to find ways to plan and support each other as the number of cases of Coronavirus increase.
+Residents came together in our communities to find ways to plan and support each other.
 We thank you.
 We urge you to continue to look out for your friends, family, neighbours and community, but most of all yourself.
 It’s important you stay safe, so you can continue to help others.

 What you can do to help yourself